tanmay302/HRAnalytics/README.md

 ## 💡 Repository Description (Use on GitHub)

-HR Analytics Dashboard built using Tableau to analyze employee attrition, salary trends, and workforce performance.
+This repository contains an interactive HR Analytics Dashboard built using Tableau.
+The dashboard provides key insights into workforce metrics, helping organizations make data-driven decisions.